alexreardon/raf-stub/readme.md

 });
 ```

 We got around this issue by flushing the clock.
 We did this by calling `clock.tick(some big number)`.
 This suffers from the problem that existed a previous example: you cannot be sure that you have actually emptied the queue.
 You might have noticed a strange `console.log` in the `afterEach` function.
 This is because when you emptied the `setTimeout` queue with `clock.tick` all of the callbacks executed.
-In most cases this should be okay, but it is not idea. `stub.reset()` allows us to empty a queue **without** needing to execute any of the callbacks.
+In some cases it might lead to unintended consequences. `stub.reset()` allows us to empty a queue **without** needing to execute any of the callbacks.